nxskok/make.legal.grades/README.md

 The reason for writing this package is that I always had to find last semester’s R code and copy the function.
 No more\!

+## Other possibilities

+One of my colleagues sets harder exams, and then rounds each student (except, presumably, for the ones who fail) up to the next letter-grade boundary.
+That would require another function, which I guess I now have to write.

+Also, I would like to expose the list of forbidden grades, or perhaps the lowest number grade to achieve a certain letter grade, in the package also.
+I have to remember how to do that.